The Lupe Pure Cordless vacuum cleaner: modular buy-once design

 Lupe was founded by two engineers who wanted to do exactly that.

 Lucas Horne and Pablo Montero were disillusioned by the excessive culture of consumer tech.
 Unnecessary upgrades were used to generate profits, leading to ‘innovation for innovation’s sake’.
-Instead, they wanted to design resilient appliances to stand the test of time, whilst offering exceptional performance.
+Instead, they wanted to design resilient appliances that stand the test of time.

 After five years of crowdfunding and development for their boundary-pushing vacuum cleaner, the Lupe Pure Cordless was born.
 Boasting some outstanding specs, it takes all the problem points of cordless vacuums and makes them right.